EFx Budget-Feasible Allocations with High Nash Welfare

-Another compelling direction is to study the case of divisible items.
-Note that, unlike the unrestricted additive case, the maximum $\NSW $ allocation is not envy-free (EF) even for the case of divisible items in the budget-feasible setting.
-For example, consider the following instance with two agents, both with a budget of 1, and two items with cost $c(1) = c(2) = 1$, where the valuations are $v_1(1) = 1, v_1(2) = 0$, and $v_2(1) = 0.6, v_2(2) = 0.4$.
-The maximum $\NSW$ allocation gives agent 1 the whole item 1 and agent 2 the whole item 2 for a $\NSW$ of $\sqrt{0.4}$.
-However, the best EF allocation in terms of $\NSW$ gives agent 1 a 3/4 fraction of item 1 and agent 2 a 1/4 fraction of item 1 and a 3/4 fraction of item 2.
+Another interesting direction is to study the approximation achievable via budget-feasible envy-free allocations of \emph{divisible} goods.
+Although maximizing the $\NSW$ with divisible goods is always envy-free for (unrestricted) additive valuations, this is not true in the presence of budget constraints.
+For example, consider the following instance with two agents, both with a budget of 1, and two goods with cost $c(1) = c(2) = 1$, where the valuations are $v_1(1) = 1, v_1(2) = 0$, and $v_2(1) = 0.6, v_2(2) = 0.4$.
+The maximum $\NSW$ allocation gives agent 1 the whole good 1 and agent 2 the whole good 2 for a $\NSW$ of $\sqrt{0.4}$.
+However, the best envy-free allocation in terms of $\NSW$ gives agent 1 a 3/4 fraction of good 1 and agent 2 a 1/4 fraction of good 1 and a 3/4 fraction of good 2.
 This allocation has a $\NSW$ of $\sqrt{0.3375}$.
-Therefore, this instance yields a 0.918 approximation of the maximum Nash welfare.
-One interesting result would be to find the best approximation achievable using envy-free budget-feasible allocations.
+Therefore, this instance yields no better than a 0.918 approximation of the maximum Nash welfare.
+Similarly to the indivisible case, the work of Barman et al. \cite{BKSS2023} provides an algorithm that returns a budget-feasible envy-free allocation (with respect to charity as well) for instances with divisible items.
+This implies an $O(n)$ approximation to the maximum $\NSW$ but it would be interesting to seek either a constant factor approximation procedure or provide an impossibility result for such a guarantee.